marcusmichaels/pomodoro/README.md

 ### Boost your productivity

-This timer is still being created, but will go live [here](https://marcusmichaels.github.io/pomodoro) when built.
+This timer is still a WIP, but is functionally live [here](https://marcusmichaels.github.io/pomodoro).
+Next up: Styles.